 Finding a job has never been an easy task.
 On average, it takes a person six to eight weeks to submit an application, wait for the process to complete and acquire a job.
-Getting a job in this economy is hard, but what’s more hard is to write a cover letter that even Trump won’t refuse.
-Writing a cover letter is a daunting task, but in the end, it can help you score a job.
-Yeah!
-Worth it!
+Getting a job in this economy is hard, but what’s more difficult is writing a cover letter that even Trump won’t be able to refuse.

-When it comes to writing a cover letter, people mostly skip the writing part; they copy-paste it and puff!
-Directly submit it.
-But, this is not how the whole job scenario works.
+Drafting a cover letter is a daunting task, but in the end, it can help you score that job you’ve long been eyeing.
+However, when it comes to writing a cover letter, people mostly skip the writing part.
+They usually just copy-paste it what they submit, but this is not how the whole job scenario works.

-We, the elders, are aware that a businessman never compromises on its assets; that is why every applicant must write a cover letter that can help the HR in their decision-making process.
+We, the elders, are aware that a businessman never compromises on its assets.
+That is why every applicant must write a cover letter that can help the Human Resources department in their decision-making process.
 It is not a hidden fact that preference is always given to the candidate who includes a cover letter with the job application.

 Scoring a job!

-Ian Siegel, who is the Ceo of the leading job marketplace zip recruiter, has clues about how to write a good proposal.
+Ian Siegel, who is the CEO of the leading job marketplace called ZipRecruiter, has some tips about how to write a good cover letter.
 He has mentioned in an interview that people write cover letters in a traditional way that makes their whole job application look bad.

 Research, Gather and Compile